This guide still applies with Horizon 7.9!

 Create a REAL Backup or if you don’t have Veeam or something else, a snapshot.

-While your at it, update your machines with the Windows updates.
+While you’re at it, update your machines with the Windows updates.

 Know what you are doing.
 Obvious 🙂